Tonyflam/plugin-openchat/README.md

 # @tonyflam/plugin-openchat

+> **⚠️ EXPERIMENTAL / BETA STATUS**
+>
+> This plugin is currently in active development and **not production-ready**.
+Known limitations:
+> - **Installation persistence**: Bot installations are stored in memory only.
+Restarts will lose installation data.
+> - **Error messaging**: Some validation errors may appear as public messages instead of ephemeral.
+> - **Horizontal scaling**: Not supported due to in-memory state management.
+>
+> These issues are being actively addressed.
+For production deployments, please wait for a stable release or use at your own risk.

 OpenChat integration plugin for ElizaOS - enables AI agents to interact with the OpenChat platform (oc.app), a decentralized chat application built on the Internet Computer.

 ## Features